Violent Playground: Plot

 The initial scenes introduce the various miscreant young children who are to appear in the final classroom siege.

 A series of arson attacks are taking place across the city, with metal laundry tags being found at each scene.

-The film focuses on a Liverpool street gang led by Johnny Murphy (McCallum).
-When local Juvenile Liaison Officer Sergeant Truman (Baker) visits the Murphy household he becomes romantically involved with Johnny's sister (Anne Heywood).
-He also finds considerable points of similarity between his previous investigations into the activities of an arsonist known as the 'Firefly' and his investigation of Johnny Murphy.
+The film focuses on a Liverpool street gang led by Johnny Murphy.
+When local juvenile liaison officer Sergeant Truman visits the Murphy household he becomes romantically involved with Johnny's sister.
+He also finds considerable points of similarity between his previous investigations into the activities of an arsonist known as the "Firefly" and his investigation of Johnny Murphy.
 Cushing plays a local priest attempting to heal the social problems of the locality.

-The Chinese boy Alexander (Michael Chow) is knocked down and accidentally run over by Johnny stealing and driving Alexander's and his sister Primrose's (Tsai Chin) laundry van at high speed trying to get away from the police, after being caught trying to set fire to a local hotel.
+The Chinese boy Alexander is knocked down and accidentally run over by Johnny stealing and driving Alexander's and his sister Primrose's laundry van at high speed trying to get away from the police, after being caught trying to set fire to a local hotel.
 Alexander is pronounced dead.

 In a final sequence prescient of more recent school shootings, Murphy holds a classroom full of children hostage with a machine-gun, taunting the police on the ground below.
 A crowd of parents starts to gather as Johnny gets the kids to shout out their names one by one.
 The priest confronts Johnny.
 The police put a ladder to the Wall and Johnny gets young David Caplin to tell them to back off.
 The priest starts climbing the ladder.
 Johnny pushes the ladder off the building injuring the priest.
 In a stand off with the police Johnny shoots one of the young girl students.
 Cathy is sent in alone to speak to Johnny.
 She tells Johnny if they do not get the girl to hospital she will die.
 The children are released leaving just Cathy and Johnny.
 Johnny is arrested and Cathy feels betrayed as the police had said he would not be.
 Two final children are not collected: Johnny's young twin siblings.
 The headmaster takes care of them.

 The sergeant drives Cathy home and asks her out but she declines.
 She kisses his hand with gratitude.